-- a.
-Position a building so that most of the primary street-facing façade is located within the build-to range (established in the R30, X30 and S30 standards.) - b.
+- i.
+Position a building so that most of the primary street-facing façade is located within the build-to range. - ii.
 Alternatives to Mixed-Use and build-to standards may be considered, using these guidelines, where the site configuration or topography limit the feasibility of locating buildings at the sidewalk edge.

-2. Locate a building to respond to traditional development patterns in the design context.
+b.
+Locate a building to respond to traditional development patterns in the design context.

-- a.
+- i.
 In the Main Street context a new building should: - " Align at the sidewalk edge with a high percentage of building wall within the build-to range. - " Provide a clearly defined street edge, composed of storefronts (for a mixed-use building) or stoops (for a purely residential building). - " This may be varied to a limited extent to allow for an expanded outdoor dining area, plaza or courtyard, but the predominant building line should be maintained.